RadiantLabs/modeling-api-docs/docs/source/defaulting_engine.rst

 =================

 Radiant Labs understands that API users may not always know all of the details about the building being modeled.
 We have built a logical, statistics-based system to define default building characteristics.
-This defaulting engine uses tax assessor data, building permits, and NREL's ResStock building stock data.
+This defaulting engine uses tax assessor data, building permits, regional building stock characteristics, and detailed hourly building simulations.

 This endpoint is built with flexibility and ease of use in mind.
 It requires as little information as an address to build an energy model, such as the following payload.
 In this case, all characteristics of the ``baseBuilding`` would be populated using the Defaulting Engine.